john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

             return final_grade

-The first line `class Student(object)` does *not* create a new class.
-All the code above does is create the *blueprint* for a student object.
-To actually create a `Student` object, we need to use the `__init__` method above, giving it two values (ignoring `self`, which we will get to).
+The code above does not create an "object"; we didn't decide this `student` has a name of `beth` and a student id of `12-345-7890`.
+The code above just creates a blueprint for a student.
+The first line `class Student(object):` tells Python that we are going to start defining a class blueprint.

-To create an object, we would do something like: `emmy = Student('Emmy Noether', 837195783)`.
-All this says is that we want to create an "instance" of the `Student` class, where the student has the name `Emmy Noether` and she has the student id `837195783`.
+To create an object, we would do something like:

-The `emmy` object is a realized version of the `Student` class.
-It takes the generic, abstract notion of a "Student" and fills in the specifics.
-There is still only one `Student` class, even if we created dozens of different students.
+    emmy = Student('Emmy Noether', 837195783)

+Here we create an "object" from the `Student` class, and call it `emmy`.
+Notice that `'Emmy Noether'` and `837195783` match the inputs (ignore `self` for now) of the `__init__` method in the `Student` class.
+Where the generic, abstract notion of a `Student` is defined by the class, the details for the particular student `emmy` form an "object".

 ### `self`

 Okay, what is with that `self` parameter used throughout the `Student` class?
-It is a reference to the "instance" of that object.
+It is a reference to the "instance" of that class.
 For example, let's say we had all these "instances" of the `Student` class:

     emmy = Student("Emmy Noether", 837195783)
     al = Student("Albert Einstein", 986534568)